-^{}Awarding of Academic Credit for Licensed Practical Nurses.
-Prospective students who have completed a Practical Nursing program and hold a current PN license will be awarded up to 23 quarter credits for these courses in the Nursing program.
-Prospective students who completed a Practical Nursing program that did not include a course in general informatics will be awarded only 21-quarter credits and will be required to take CMP105 Introduction to Informatics as part of their plan of study.
+^{}Awarding of Academic Credit for Licensed Practical Nurses: Prospective students who have completed a Practical Nursing program and hold a current PN license may be awarded up to 23 quarter credits for these courses in the Associate Degree in nursing program.
+Prospective students who completed a Practical Nursing program that did not include a course in general informatics may be awarded 21 quarter credits and will be required to take CMP 105 Introduction to Informatics as part of their plan of study.

-^{}Blended delivery (lecture online, lab and clinical residential)
+^{} Blended delivery (lecture online, lab and clinical residential)